loganpinel06/Checkr-S/README.md

 - ### 🗓 **Month and Year Selection**
     - Users can choose a specific year to log transactions in
         - Selections go from the year 2000 to whatever the current year is (future proof)
-    - Users can choose a specific month to log transactions in to maintain an organized checkbook
+    - Users can choose a specific month to log transactions to maintain an organized checkbook
 - ### 💰 **Starting Balance Tracker**
-    - Users a required to enter a starting balance for each month before they can begin entering transactions
+    - Users are required to enter a starting balance for each month before they can begin entering transactions
     - This helps users keep track of their total balance just like a real checkbook does
     - After setting a starting balance for a given month, the amount is then updated each time a user creates, edits, or deletes a transaction and is marked as 'this months balance'.